 Difficult to eradicate, C. difficile sometimes afflicts people in long-term and acute health care settings.
 “It’s more common in elderly people who are receiving antibiotics in the hospital,” Preidis says.
 “But it can certainly happen to otherwise healthy people just taking an antibiotic that’s been prescribed for a seemingly benign condition.”

 However, there is some evidence to suggest that supplementing probiotics during or after antibiotic use might actually delay and prevent your gut microbiome from rebounding back to its usual baseline.
 In other words, it’s not a given that everyone should be taking probiotics with antibiotics, especially if their risk of developing C. diff is low.

 Research published by the American Gastroenterological Association in the August 2020 edition of the journal Gastroenterology suggests that taking probiotics could be beneficial for three different types of patients with or at risk of three gastrointestinal disorders.
 The strength of the recommendations is conditional, based on the available research.
 That means the beneficial effects probably outweigh any undesired effects, but the review panel was not confident enough to issue a strong recommendation.

-Based on the meta-analysis of 287 previously published studies, the AGA suggests that taking probiotics could be helpful for these three types of patients:
+Based on the meta-analysis of 287 previously published studies, the AGA suggests that taking certain species or strains of probiotics could be helpful for these three types of patients:

 — Patients with inflammatory bowel disease who’ve had a specific surgery for a common complication.